masilli/add-to-cart/README.md

 2. Set `NEON_CONNECTION_STRING` (or `DATABASE_URL`) in Netlify Site > Site settings > Build & deploy > Environment variables.

+API secret (optional)
+- You can set `API_SECRET` in Netlify environment variables to add a minimal protection layer for mutating requests.
+- If `API_SECRET` is set, the client must send the secret in the `x-api-key` header for `POST` and `DELETE` calls.
+Note: embedding a secret in client-side code exposes it publicly — for stronger protection use Netlify Identity or a server-side-only flow.

+Migration file
+- A migration file is included at `scripts/migrate.sql`.
+Run it in the Neon SQL console to create the `shopping_list` table.

 3. Deploy to Netlify.
 The site will call `/.netlify/functions/items` for CRUD.

 Notes: